moahnaf11/Blog-API/README.md

 Implemented logic allowing the user to register and login as an AUTHOR or a USER.
 Authors are able to CRUD blog posts and CRUD comments.
 Users are able to view blog posts and CRUD comments on posts.

 Implemented all database queries using Prisma.

+Conducted comprehensive integration tests on all routes, controllers, and database operations using Supertest and Jest to ensure optimal application performance and reliability.